rrakhmanto/stop-start/README.md

 Verify a successful install by running `serverless` or `sls` for short to display the list of commands, the version should be v0.5.3 or later.

-Then clone the repo and change directory into the stop-start folder:
+Then clone the repo somewhere and change directory into the stop-start folder:

 ```
 git clone https://github.com/base2Services/start-stop
 cd stop-start
 ```

-Set up the Serverless project (see http://docs.serverless.com/docs/project-init for mroe details):
+Set up the Serverless project (see http://docs.serverless.com/docs/project-init for more details):

 `serverless project init`

+#### A note on stages

+When initialising the project - Serverless, with your input, will set up what is called a stage for you.
+Stages can be used for various things, typically they are used to separate production accounts from dev/test/uat acocunts.
+Each stage maps to a separate AWS account and these need to be configured in the user profile under ~/.aws/.
+Here they can be used to separate various accounts if so desired as this is the way to manage multiple AWS accounts.
+When ready run the relevant serverless deploy command (see below), you will be prompted for the stage to use.

 Configure Cloudformation resources: a basic set of resources exists to allow the functon to run against the instances in EC2, located in the s-resources-cf.json file.
 These can be reconfigured if need be prior to deploying.
 Any additional resoureces that are to be included can also go into this file.